DaveBackus/Data_Bootcamp_Book/graphs1.md

 # Python graphics: Matplotlib fundamentals

 ---
 **Overview.**  We introduce and apply Python's popular graphics package, Matplotlib.
+We do this Jupyter, using an IPython notebook.

 **Python tools.**  Graphing with Matplotlib: dataframe methods, the `plot(x,y)` function, and figure/axis objects.